stellarxoxo/VALORANT-Instalocker/README.md

 REGION = "na"
 ```

-This is only for educational purposes, please do not use it online!

 ## Notes
 - If your region is LATAM or BR then set your shard to NA, otherwise have region and shard be the same
 - Regions: na, latam, eu, ap, br, kr